 The institutions of marriage and nuclear family seem so natural that we never stop to question them.
 But when it comes to sex and parenting, humans are actually the freaks of nature.
-We are the only social mammal to pair up in long-term bonds.
-Fathers commit an exceptional amount of time, energy, and resources to supporting their own children.
+It is rare for social mammals to pair up in long-term bonds.
+21 Human fathers commit an exceptional amount of time, energy, and resources to supporting their own children.

 The aspects of human sexuality and parenting that differ from other apes’ are those that evolved in response to specific human needs.
 Therefore, we should not be surprised to find them related to other uniquely human conditions.
 In fact, scientists are currently attempting to explain these sexual behaviors in their relation to temperate climate, hunting, cooking, large brains, and tools.
 This is a tantalizing and frustrating field.
 We seek the origins of human family and social life for insight into our very nature.
 We are left with many mysteries open to speculation.
 The best we can do here is summarize some of the most reasonable and favored hypotheses.

 As children’s brains (and skulls) grew, they were forced into slower development so they were not too large at birth.
 22 Consequently, human infants are absolutely helpless for years.
 Following childbirth, nursing puts mothers in a vulnerable position as well.
 Two years of breastfeeding is even more demanding on a mother’s body than nine months of pregnancy.
 Mother and her child must be well fed, exactly at the time when her foraging capabilities are at a low.
 23 A caretaking father can help provide food and protection for the family unit.